ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 * **Context/Cause(s)** - Anchor to the actors that did the previous action that triggered the current one
 * **Reaction(s)** - Anchor to who will react to this and what they will do

 **Non-precise visualisation** - Compared to precise visualisation in the deterministic framework, the objective of this is to visualise who, when, where, what as effectively as possible.
-To that end, consider a top-down map view, then zoom in accordingly.
+To that end, consider a **top-down map view**, then zoom in accordingly.
+A map view lends itself to the where, when and what very nicely.
+Who comes in with some imagination as an additional layer.

 **Context** - How to make these connections well?
 The answer seems to be context.
 Aka the past situations.
 The more history you cram into your own context window, the better you make the current connections.
 Your mind is model, the past is the context.